Master of Education Course-Based and Research Pathways

 More information can be found in the Graduate Calendar.

 Students register in either a Course Pathway or a Research Pathway.
 Students in the Research Pathway make the decision to complete either a Major Research Paper (MRP) or a thesis after the program has started– normally in the second semester in the program for FT students, and once course work is completed for PT students.
 Students in the Research Pathway select a Research Supervisor after they have entered the program.
-Full-time students in the research pathway receive funding through fellowships and employment opportunities
+Full-time students in the Thesis pathway receive funding through fellowships and employment opportunities.

 Full time students: